editorconfig/editorconfig-jedit/README.md

 2. Click on the **Install** tab, find **EditorConfig** in the plugin list.
     Check it and click on the **Install** button.

-If you have problem using the Plugin Manager, you can also download the binary from [here](http://plugins.jedit.org/plugins/?EditorConfig).
+If you have problem using the Plugin Manager, you can also download the binaries from [here](http://plugins.jedit.org/plugins/?EditorConfig).

 ### Install from Source